Hirak-abc/CodeAira/README.md

 ## ⚠️ Disclaimer

 Browser-based restrictions such as disabling copy/paste or enforcing full-screen mode cannot provide absolute protection against cheating.
-CodeArena is designed to **discourage and detect common forms of cheating**, rather than guarantee a completely cheat-proof environment.
+CodeAira is designed to **discourage and detect common forms of cheating**, rather than guarantee a completely cheat-proof environment.

 ---

-**CodeArena — Write more.
+**CodeAira — Write more.
 Solve better.
 Prove your skills.**